Nalanda mahavihara: Yijing's visit (673–700 CE)

-Korean and Tibetan pilgrims (650–1400 CE)
+Korean and Tibetan pilgrims

 In addition to Chinese pilgrims, Buddhist pilgrims from Korea also visited India about the same time as Xuanzang and Yingji.
 The Chinese travelogues about India became known in the 19th century and have been well published.
-After mid-20th century, the Korean pilgrim journeys have come to light.
+After the mid-20th century, the Korean pilgrim journeys have come to light.
 For example, monks such as Kyom-ik began visiting Indian monasteries by the mid-6th century.
 They too carried Indian texts and translated them, producing 72 chuan of translated texts.
 In the mid-7th century, the Silla (Korean: 신라) monk Hyon-jo visited and stayed at several Indian monasteries, including three years at Nalanda, his visit corroborated by Yingji.
 He sent his students Hye-ryun and Hyon-gak to Nalanda for studies, the latter died at Nalanda.
 They adopted Indian names to interact with the fellow students; for example, Hye-ryun was known as Prajnavarman and it is this name that is found in the records.
 According to Korean records, monks visited India through the ninth century – despite arduous travel challenges – to study at various monasteries, and Nalanda was the most revered.

 In and after the 7th century, Tibetan monks such as Thonmi Sambhota came to Nalanda and other Indian monasteries to study, not only Buddhism, but Sanskrit language, grammar and other subjects.
 Sambhota is credited with applying the principles of Sanskrit and its grammar to remodel Tibetan language and its script.
 It was after Sambhota's first return from Nalanda that the Tibetan king adopted Buddhism and committed to making it the religion of his people.
 Tibetan monks lived closer to Nepal, Sikkim and eastern India, with simpler travel itineraries than the Koreans and others.
 Tibetans continued to visit Magadha during the Pala era, and beyond through the 14th century, thereby participated in the crucible of ideas at Nalanda and other monasteries in Bihar and Bengal.
 However, after the 8th century, it was the esoteric mandala and deities-driven Vajrayana Buddhism that increasingly dominated the exchange.
-After the Islamic conquest, the destruction and the demise of Nalanda, other monasteries and Buddhist culture from the plains of Bihar and Bengal, the brand memory of "Nalanda" remained the most revered in Tibet.
-In 1351, Tibetans committed to recreating a monastery in the heart of Tibet, staffing it with monk-scholars from diverse Buddhist schools, and name it the "Nalanda monastery" in the honor of the ancient Nalanda, according to the Blue Annals (Tibetan: དེབ་ཐེར་སྔོན་པོ).
-This institution emerged north of Lhasa in 1436 through the efforts of Rongtön Mawé Sengge, then expanded in the 15th century.
-It is now called the Tibetan Nalanda, to distinguish it from this site.